jotavare/42-resources/README.md

 - [Wikiversity](https://www.wikiversity.org) – Collection of tutorials and courses, also a hosting point to coordinate research.
 - [Wikidata](https://www.wikidata.org) – Knowledge base.
 - [Meta-Wiki](https://meta.wikimedia.org) – Central site for coordinating all projects and the Wikimedia community.
-- [Wikimedia Incubator](https://incubator.wikimedia.org) – A single wiki for drafting the core pages of new language-editions in development.
+- [Wikimedia Incubator](https://incubator.wikimedia.org) – A single wiki for drafting the core pages of new language editions in development.
 - [MediaWiki](https://www.mediawiki.org) – Site for coordinating work on MediaWiki software.
 - [Wikitech](https://wikitech.wikimedia.org) – Including Wikimedia Cloud Services, Data Services, Toolforge, and other technical projects and infrastructure.
 - [Phabricator](https://phabricator.wikimedia.org) – Not a wiki, but a global ticketing system for tracking issues and feature requests.